foundry-rs/book/src/cheatcodes/stop-and-return-state-diff.md

 - `data` - Input data provided (i.e. `msg.data`) in the case of a `CREATE` or `CALL` type access.
 - `reverted` - If this access reverted in either the current or parent context.
 - `storageAccesses` - An ordered list of storage accesses made while the account access is non-preemptive.
+- `depth` - Call depth traversed during the recording of state differences.

 ### `StorageAccess`